fbef0102/Game-Private_Plugin/Plugin_插件/Server_伺服器/readyup/readme.md

 	* When new round begins, freeze all survivors and infecteds, and display readyup hud
 		* Survivors can not leave saferoom
-		* Infected can not spawn
+		* (Versus) Infected can not spawn
 	* Players have to type ```!ready``` to mark as ready
 	* Once everyone is ready, the game starts
 	* Type ```!hide``` or ```!show``` to close or open readyup hud
+	* This Plugin also work in coop/realism mode
 </details>

 * Require | 必要安裝